Attack of the Lederhosen Zombies: Cast

+Production

+The film was produced by Fischer Film, with Markus Fischer serving as producer.
+It received support from the Austrian Film Institute, FISA, ORF, Cine Art, the states of Lower Austria and Upper Austria, and BLS Südtirol.

+The film was released theatrically in Austria on December 23, 2016.

 Reception

 The film holds a rating of 55% on Rotten Tomatoes, based on 11 reviews, and has an average rating of 5/10.

 The Guardian rated the movie at two out of five stars, writing that "The acting is wooden and the special effects aren’t all that special, but it’s a spirited effort and doesn’t drag during its 78 minutes."
 Empire magazine was slightly more positive, stating "Rising to the challenge of doing something new(ish) with an overworked subgenre, this may not be particularly scary or funny.
 But it belies its modest budget to splatter to knowing effect."
 SciFiNow espoused a similar view, commenting that it "at least tries to do something a bit different with a subgenre that long became saturated past the point of no return.
 It falls firmly into the ‘disposable fun’ category, but ultimately it isn't much more than that."